-BMS 201: Principles of Genetics (DC-I)
+BMS 201: Principles of Genetics

 Preamble: Genetics having its roots in mathematics thanks to Mendel, appeals to students as one of the analytical branches of biology even in senior school.
 Basic concepts that are essential to understand inheritance will be taught, starting from the abstract factors to physical basis of inheritance.
 The course aims to communicate the pivotal role of Mendelian concepts in the development of the science of genetics and also the fact that nature is full of examples that deviate from Mendelian laws starting from linkage groups.
-Introduction of models and the way they have contributed to our understanding of genetics will provide a perception of how forward genetics has been used to understand the basis of continuity of information transfer that is applicable to not only to the simple life forms but also to humans on one hand and to complex process of development on the other.
+Introduction of models and the way they have contributed to our understanding of genetics will provide a perception of how forward genetics has been used to understand the basis of continuity of information transfer that is applicable to not only to the simple life forms but also to humans.
 Most of the topics will be at the introductory level, which would motivate the students to understand the molecular basis of genotype to phenotype correlation.

-Unit I: Overview of changing paradigms in genetics (Chapter 1: Snustad and Simmons)
+Unit I: Overview of changing paradigms in genetics